ninjaaron/lazydots/README.rst

 Some special notes about holems and consonantal vavs:

- Whenever the sofware sees something like *Owa*, or a holem and a vav followed by another vowel, it will infer that there is a consonantal vav.
-This will generate the special unicode character "holem haser with vav," which is more technically correct, but may look odd with some fonts.
-If you want it to generate the regular holem-vav in this situation use *owa* (with lowercase *o*).
+ Whenever the sofware sees *Ow* it will generate the special unicode character "holem haser with vav," which should cause holem to float above the vav as it does in a properly pointed text.
+However, not all fonts implement this this, and sometimes a holem-vav looks better.

- It you ever need to produce a holem with a geminated vav (I don't think this actually exists in the Bible, but please correct me if I'm wrong), simply write "*Ow.*" (explicit dagesh).
-The normal methods will not work in this case because *Oww* actually means a holem-vav followed by a consonantal vav.
+ If you want it to generate the regular holem-vav in this situation use *ow* (with lowercase *o*).

+ This means it is impossible to write qamats qatan in front a consonantal vav, but I don't think such a thing exists in the Hebrew language.
+The only theoretical exception I can come up with would be a wayyiqtol form of קוה. (of course, if such a thing does exist, I would be very excited to learn of it!).
+In any case, one should be able to make due by writing *wayyA<qAw* and just not telling anyone that it's actually a qamats gadol.
+If you were in a case with a qamats qatan preceeding a consonantal vav in a closed sylables that wasn't at the end of the word, you might get a meteg...
+I guess just delete it.

 Please report bugs!